Arcane League of Legends: Season 2

 Arcane League of Legends: Season 2 (Soundtrack from the Animated Series) is the soundtrack to the second and final season of the 2021 animated television series Arcane, set in Riot Games' League of Legends fictional universe.
 Consisting of 22 tracks, it was released on November 23, 2024, through Riot Games' music division.

 The album was preceded by the singles "Paint the Town Blue" by Ashnikko, "Come Play" by Stray Kids, Young Miko, and Tom Morello, and "Blood Sweat & Tears" by Sheryl Lee Ralph, before the release of the season's first three episodes.
 The songs "Remember Me" by D4vd, "The Line" by Twenty One Pilots, and "Ma meilleure ennemie" by Stromae and Pomme were also released as singles on November 15, November 22 and December 6 respectively.
 An extended edition was released on April 4, 2025.
+"Remember Me" was delisted from streaming services by Riot Games in May 2026, after D4vd was charged with the killing of Celeste Rivas Hernandez.